DavidLichtenberger/reaper-csurf-us2400/readme.md

 * **F-Key – Play:** Save project with dialog (Save as)
 * **F-Key – Rec:** Save project (Overwrite)

-*All transport actions can be customized by altering the according ReaScripts (or enabling the ones in the ‘Unassigned’ folder).
-For Default and Shift actions there are hardcoded actions (see above) the extension falls back on if there is no ReaScript for the combination.*
+All transport actions can be customized by altering, adding or removing the according ReaScripts.

+The Default and Shift actions of all buttons have hardcoded actions that get overriden if there are ReaScripts (e.g. those in the ‘Unassigned’ folder) or assigned when the ReaScripts are removed.

 ## Notes